 Natural fertilizers include manure from livestock, post-harvest crop residues, "green manure" from surrounding fields and forests, composted plant and animal remains, and even human excrement.
 One of the major benefits of using a natural fertilizer is that often nutrients and organic matter are returned to the same fields from which they were previously harvested as food or fodder.
 Another major benefit of using natural fertilizers is to convert what would often be a noxious agricultural by-product into a relatively inexpensive agricultural input.
 The economic return can therefore be two-fold; reduced costs of waste disposal and reduced costs of agricultural inputs.
 In rural areas which lack proper waste treatment and disposal facilities, the use of wastes as a natural fertilizer is an elegant solution to both problems.

-Now lets address organic fertilizer for vegetables.
-As vegetable gardeners, we are always faced with a myriad of questions.
-There are so many different choices in vegetable varieties, tool options, and more.
+Now let's address organic fertilizer for vegetables.
+As vegetable gardeners, we are always faced with many questions.
+Choices are made for vegetable varieties, tool options, and more.
 We will discuss organic gardening supplies in a moment.
 One of the most common questions many gardeners ask is, "What fertilizers should I use?".
 There are so many fertilizer options with many different applications, it can easily confuse even seasoned gardeners.
 For our discussion here we will be talking about organic fertilizer for vegetables.
-Organic simply means it is related to, or derived from, living organisms and is not manufactured through chemicals.
+Organic simply means it is related to, or derived from, living organisms and is not manufactured through synthetic chemicals.
 Organic fertilizers provide the best nutrients and minerals for a healthy garden because they are naturally occurring.

 Organic Gardening Supplies

 Fertilizer applications should be based on the recommendations of a recent soil test.
 The following generalized recommendations are based on the nutrient needs of moderately high yielding crops being grown in soils of low to moderate fertility.
-Crop fertilizer needs were summarized from various sources including The International Fertilizer Industry, the Potash and Phosphate Institute, and many State Extension Service publications.
-Soils that have been well fertilized in the recent past, or have received manure or compost within the past year should be fertilized at rates lower, in some cases considerably lower, than those listed here.
+Crop fertilizer needs were summarized from various sources including The International Fertilizer Industry, the Potash and Phosphate Institute, and many State Agricultural Extension Service publications.
+Soils that have been well fertilized in the recent past, or have received manure or compost within the past year, should be fertilized at rates lower, in some cases considerably lower, than those listed here.
 Have your soil tested.

 Our McGeary Organics 2-3-4 is also a best fertilizer lawn if higher rates are used.
 The phrases "best fertilizer for lawn", "best fertilizer for grass", and "best fertilizers for grass", are pretty much the same as the previous information discussed regarding best fertilizers for lawn.

 What is the best fertilizer out there today?
-The best fertilizers will not be the same for each person, as we discussed it depends on the type of soil you have, levels of different things in your soil, and whether you had fertilized the soil in the recent past.
+The best fertilizers will not be the same for every person, every gardener, every soil type.
+Always consider the type of soil on your property, the levels of different nutrients in your soil, and whether you had fertilized the soil in the recent past.
 It's a very good idea to get your soil tested to see which organic fertilizer will be best for your lawn.